For sale in North America ONLY

 Optimal temperature conditions range between 68 and 74 degrees Fahrenheit.
 Anything over can result in mental fatigue causing diminished reaction times and delayed information processing.

 Differences in barometric pressure can increase the flow of infectious particles.
 Certain rooms within a healthcare building or industrial space should be positively or negatively pressurized with respect to surrounding areas.
-Positively pressurized rooms are usually designed to protect a patient, clean supplies, or equipment within the room.
+Positively pressurized rooms are usually designed to protect a patient, cleaning supplies, or equipment within the room.
 Negative pressure is used to contain airborne contaminants within a room.

 Exposure to hazardous conditions resulting from building decay, water damage, poor plumbing, and legacy pollutants are exacerbated by high levels of humidity.
 Spikes in humidity may result in mold growth on any substance which can happen within 48 hours of contact with a surface, triggering asthma, respiratory symptoms, irritation of the eyes, nose & mouth.